-The principal activities of the company during the year was manufacture and supply of solvent-based resins to Polynt Composites UK Ltd until 30 June 2019 at which point the agreement ceased.
-During 2019, the company started trade as the UK sales subsidiary for Arkema SA products and is expected to remain so for the foreseeable future.
+The principal activity of the company was to trade as the UK sales subsidiary for Arkema SA products and is expected to remain so for the foreseeable future.
 The company is subsidiary of Arkema Europe SA and incorporated and domiciled in the UK.
 The address of its registered office is c/o Bostik Limited, Common Road, Stafford, ST16 3 EH.